valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 6. **Final Reflection**
 Reflect on your experience using ChatGPT vs Google and describe:
 - Which resource you found most effective for this task and why.
 - How this exercise influenced your approach to learning new data skills in the future.

+  ChatGPT was by far the most effective tool for this task.
+I got quick answers and didn't feel like I needed to sort through much to get the results I wanted.
+I will definitely be using AI to help with future questions on this type of material.
+I even feel it could help me with things I need clarity on as I am watching a youtube video or something...like they can really go hand-in-hand to help produce the results I'm seeking.

 ---